An AI-powered Bayesian Generative Modeling Approach for Arbitrary Conditional Inference: Introduction

-Parallel to advances in conditional density estimation, a separate line of research has been focused on conformal prediction (CP), which provides a model-agnostic framework for constructing prediction sets with guaranteed finite-sample coverage~\citep{vovk2005algorithmic,lei2018distribution,barber2021predictive}.
-Conformal prediction methods transform point predictors into valid predictive intervals or regions without relying on any parametric assumption, ensuring that the true response lies within the constructed set with a user-specified probability.
-Recent developments have substantially expanded the scope of conformal prediction methods, including quantile-based~\citep{romano2019conformalized}, as well as localized conformal prediction~\citep{guan2023localized} that adapts coverage to heterogeneous data distributions.
+To address this widespread lack of rigorous uncertainty quantification in predictive modeling, a separate line of research has focused on conformal prediction (CP), which provides a model-agnostic framework for constructing prediction sets with guaranteed finite-sample coverage~\citep{vovk2005algorithmic,lei2018distribution,barber2021predictive}.
+Conformal prediction methods transform point predictors into valid predictive intervals or regions without relying on parametric assumptions, ensuring that the true response lies within the constructed set with a user-specified probability.
+Recent developments have substantially expanded the scope of conformal prediction methods, including quantile-based approaches~\citep{romano2019conformalized}, as well as localized conformal prediction~\citep{guan2023localized}, which adapts coverage to heterogeneous data distributions.
 These CP approaches have become a cornerstone for uncertainty quantification in modern machine learning applications due to their simplicity and strong theoretical guarantees~\citep{kato2023review}.
-However, conformal prediction typically offers marginal coverage rather than full conditional calibration, and the resulting prediction sets depend on a specific base model trained and are also constrained to a fixed conditioning structure.
+However, while CP methods address the need for uncertainty quantification, they remain fundamentally constrained by the fixed conditioning structure.
+Furthermore, conformal prediction typically offers marginal coverage rather than full conditional calibration.